Examples of Good Map Design#

 The Greater Horn of Africa receives 20 to 70 percent of the annual total rainfall in the months from October to December.
 The IFRC reports a exceptionally high forecast probability (over 80%) of experiencing wetter than normal rainfall condition.
 Additionally, El Niño conditions started between July and August, which further accrued the possibility of high rainfall conditions in Ethiopia.

-Since October, floods have affected at least 763,000 people across the region, took 33 lives in the Somali Region alone, and a total of 4,806 livestock has been reported lost..
-Furthermore, the flooding resulted in immense damage to infrastructure, transportation, schooling.
-The livelihoods and health of the population has been greatly affected.
-The impact of flooding is projected to increase in the next years which will lead to more flash and river floods.
+Since October, floods have affected at least 763,000 people in the region, taken 33 lives in the Somali Region alone, and killed 4,806 livestock.
+The flooding has also resulted in immense damage to infrastructure, transportation, and schooling.
+The population’s livelihood and health have been greatly affected.
+The impact of flooding is projected to increase in the next years, which will lead to more flash and river floods.

-Access Maps, such as the one above, play a crucial role in helping informing information manager and ground staff which areas are accessible.
-This is especially important since a timely deployment of relief or aid operations is of great importance in flooding disasters.
+Access maps, such as the one above, play a crucial role in helping informing information manager and ground staff which areas are accessible.
+This is especially important as a timely deployment of relief or aid operations is essential in flooding disasters.

 (Source: IFRC)

-This is a thematic map with a clear purpose and the elements on the map are reduced to the most necessary elements relevant to the purpose of the map.
+This is a thematic map with a clear purpose, featuring only the most essential elements relevant to that purpose.

 • A layer with the road network has been put above the layer with the flood-affected areas.
-The road symbology has been categorized into three categories: Accessible road (green), partially accessible road (grey), and hard to reach road (red).
+The road symbology has been categorised into three categories: Accessible road (green), partially accessible road (grey), and hard-to-reach road (red).

 • The topmost layer is a point-layer with information on unaccessible roads or bridges as well as the location of airstrips and which airstrips are accessible.
 The points have been symbolized with SVG-symbols.